Hot Tub Not Heating Enough? 10 Reasons Why

 2. Hot Tub Cover is Inefficient

-In some cases, if it seems like your spa or hot tub is not heating enough, the problem could actually be your your cover.
-An economy spa cover is not going to provide the same heat trapping efficiency of thicker and denser spa covers.
-The R-value of the best spa covers can be 3x the R-value of a basic economy level spa cover.
+If it seems your spa or hot tub is not heating enough, the problem could actually be your cover.
+An economy spa cover isn't going to provide the same heat-trapping efficiency of thicker and denser spa covers.
+The R-value of the best hot tub covers can be three times the R-value of a basic economy level spa cover.

-Secondly, as spa covers age, they can start to take on water and sag in the middle.
-Other covers begin to rip on the edges or along the fold.
-If you see steam seeping out of the sides of your spa cover, this can be enough heat loss to reduce overall spa temperature.
+Secondly, as spa or hot tub covers age, they can start to take on water and sag in the middle.
+Covers can also begin to rip on the edges or along the fold.
+If you see steam seeping out of the sides of your spa cover, this can bring enough heat loss to reduce the overall temperature of your hot tub.

 3. Thermostat is Not Calibrated

 On older gas-fired spa heaters and old hot tubs with mechanical thermostats (without any digital panel display), the spa thermostat can be adjusted.
 These thermostats have a copper wire and capillary bulb used to sense the water temperature.
 On the end of the switch is a 1/8" hex head adjustment screw.
 Turn it 1/4 turn clockwise, and give it a few hours to see how high the temperature rises.

-Test water temperature before using, and be careful not to raise the temperature above 104°.
-Although some hot tubs have safety measures in place to prevent this from happening, it is possible to do on some hot tubs.
+Test water temperature before using, and be careful not to increase the temperature above 104°F. Although some hot tubs have safety measures in place to prevent this, it is possible to do so on some hot tubs.
 Adjusting the set point too high can be dangerous or unhealthy for spa users.
-It's also possible that the thermostat is defective – they don't normally just go out of adjustment by themselves.
+It's also possible the thermostat is defective — they don't normally just go out of adjustment by themselves.

 4. Outside Temperature is Too Low